steemit/devportal-tutorials-py/tutorials/23_claim_rewards/README.md

 How to claim rewards using Python.

-In this tutorial we will explain and show you how to check the STEEM, SBD and STEEM POWER rewards balances of an account on the **Steem** blockchain, and how to claim either a portion or all of the rewards using the `commit` class found within the [steem-python](https://github.com/steemit/steem-python) library.
+In this tutorial we show you how to check the STEEM, SBD and STEEM POWER rewards balances of an account on the **Steem** blockchain, and how to claim either a portion or all of the rewards for an account using the `commit` class found within the [steem-python](https://github.com/steemit/steem-python) library.

 ## Intro

 The Steem python library has a built-in function to transmit transactions to the blockchain.
 We are using the `claim_reward_balance` method found within the `commit` class in the library.
-Before we transmit a claim, we check the current rewards balance of the account so the user can see what is available to claim.
-We use the `get_account` function to check for this.
+Before we transmit a claim, we use the `get_account` function to check the current rewards balance of the account to see what is available to claim.
 The `claim` method has 4 parameters:

 1.  _reward steem_ - The amount of STEEM to claim
 1.  _reward sbd_ - The amount of SBD to claim